 There is one main path leading through the Kyoto bamboo grove and when you enter the parallel tunnel of bamboo trees, you’ll feel like you’ve just entered another realm.

-The nature that surrounds Arashiyama is absolutely breathtaking and chances are you’ll spot a few monkeys in the area too, so keep your eye peeled.
+The nature that surrounds Arashiyama is absolutely breathtaking and chances are you’ll spot a few monkeys in the area too, so keep your eyes peeled.

-The Arashiyama Bamboo Forest entrance fee is 500¥ and the opening hours are Monday to Sunday from 5:30 am – 11:30 pm.
+The Arashiyama Bamboo Forest entrance fee is free of charge and the opening hours are Monday to Sunday from 5:30 am – 11:30 pm.

 Find your way to Saga Arashiyama Station on the JR Sagano line using the JR Pass and it’s a short 10-minute walk from here.

-Next up on this 7 day Japan itinerary, journey through the world-famous Tori gates of Fushimi Inari.
+Next up on this Japan itinerary is a journey through the world-famous Tori gates of Fushimi Inari.

 Along the pathway, you will also see many stone foxes, symbolizing the messenger of Inari – the god of rice… and business!

-The Fushimi Inari Shrine is free to enter and is open all day and night.
+The Fushimi Inari Shrine is free to enter and is open 24 hours a day, 7 days a week.

 How to get there: